JulienAvezou/security-kubernetes/README.md

 # security-kubernetes
-Notes from DevSecOps ch.12 Security in Kubernetes
+Notes from DevSecOps ch.12 onwards for Security topics in Kubernetes

 Important to secure infra same way in Cloud as you would on-premise